 DOSAGE AND ADMINISTRATION

-The recommended starting dose of Orenitram is 0.25 mg twice daily (BID) with food, taken approximately 12 hours apart.
-Increase the dose as tolerated to achieve optimal clinical response.
-The recommended increment is 0.25 or 0.5 mg BID every 3-4 days.
-If 0.25 mg BID dose increments are not tolerated consider titrating slower.
-The total daily dose can be divided and given three times daily with food (TID; approximately 8 hours apart), titrating by increments of 0.125 mg TID.
+The recommended starting dose of Orenitram is 0.25 mg twice daily (BID) with food, taken approximately 12 hours apart or 0.125 mg three times daily (TID) with food, taken approximately 8 hours apart.
+Increase the dose to the highest tolerated dose.
+The recommended increment is 0.25 or 0.5 mg BID or 0.125 mg TID every 3-4 days.
+If dose increments are not tolerated consider titrating slower.

 If intolerable pharmacologic effects occur, decrease the dose in increments of 0.25 mg.
 Avoid abrupt discontinuation [see WARNINGS AND PRECAUTIONS].

-Hepatic Impairment: In patients with mild hepatic impairment (Child Pugh Class A) start at 0.125 mg BID with 0.125 mg BID dose increments every 3 to 4 days.
+In patients with mild hepatic impairment (Child Pugh Class A) start at 0.125 mg BID with 0.125 mg BID dose increments every 3 to 4 days.
 Avoid use of Orenitram in patients with moderate hepatic impairment (Child Pugh Class B).
-Orenitram is contraindicated in patients with severe hepatic impairment (Child Pugh Class C) [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, Use In Specific Populations, and CLINICAL PHARMACOLOGY].
+Orenitram is contraindicated in patients with severe hepatic impairment (Child Pugh Class C) [see CONTRAINDICATIONS, Use in Specific Populations, and CLINICAL PHARMACOLOGY].

 Interruptions And Discontinuation

-If a dose of medication is missed, take the missed dose as soon as possible, with food.
+If a dose of medication is missed, the patient should take the missed dose as soon as possible, with food.
 If a patient misses two or more doses, restart at a lower dose and re-titrate.

 In the event of a planned short-term treatment interruption for patients unable to take oral medications, consider a temporary infusion of subcutaneous or intravenous treprostinil.
-To calculate the total daily dose (mg) of treprostinil for the parenteral route divide the oral total daily dose by 5.
+To calculate the total daily dose (mg) of treprostinil for the parenteral route use the following equation:

 When discontinuing Orenitram, reduce the dose in steps of 0.5 to 1 mg per day [see WARNINGS AND PRECAUTIONS].